 “We've got quite a system going [across multiple fields] to be able to do this work and manage an assignment and outbreak identification,” Guthrie added.
-At ASM Microbe 2023, teams of scientists working in clinical and public health microbiology will examine how commercial sequencing technologies can be leveraged for clinical diagnostics during the session, "Integrating Commercial Sequencing Diagnostics: A Drip or a Waterfall?"
+At ASM Microbe 2023, teams of scientists working in clinical and public health microbiology examined how commercial sequencing technologies can be leveraged for clinical diagnostics during the session, "Integrating Commercial Sequencing Diagnostics: A Drip or a Waterfall?"

 In This Issue:

 - The Power of Microbial Sciences to Change the World

 - Climate Change Experts Tap Microbes to Protect the Planet

 - Antimicrobial Resistance: Facing Tomorrow's Problems, Today